 Colombia is a pretty safe country to travel to for visitors, but it is a mecca for adventure sports and activities.
-Unlike other countries, it’s not a mandatory requirement to have travel insurance to enter the country, but it’s a sensible move.
+Unlike in other countries, it’s not a mandatory requirement to have travel insurance to enter the country, but it’s a sensible move.
 Whether you plan on hiking at altitude, heading out on multi-day treks, or even just heading to the capital city, Bogota, then having medical cover is a sensible precaution.
 Even Bogota is at an altitude of 2,640 meters (8,660 feet) above sea level.
-In this article, we’ll share the key requirements for Colombia travel insurance and what you need to look out for.
+In this article, we’ll share why we considered and bought Colombia travel insurance.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER